-We believe that our success in delivering on our strategy lies in the strength of our culture and values.
-To ensure these are successfully embedded across the business, we have an effective employee relations strategy, supported by engagement structures, union recognition agreements and frameworks in place.
-We maintain sustainable human resource governance with a comprehensive suite of policies that cover employment, labour relations, occupational health and safety, training and education, among others.
+Ensuring our employees are actively engaged supports the best We believe that our success in delivering on our strategy lies in the interests of our business, host communities, society and the strength of our culture and values.
+To ensure these are successfully environment.
+Engaged employees are productive and focused, embedded across the business, we have an effective employee which enhances safety and supports business stability.
+Engaging relations strategy, supported by engagement structures, union with our employees helps us understand their material needs and recognition agreements and frameworks in place.
+We maintain concerns to respond accordingly, maintain our employee value sustainable human resource governance with a comprehensive suite proposition as an employer of choice, and attract and retain key of policies that cover employment, labour relations, occupational talent. health and safety, training and education, among others.